10 top tips for a cruise virgin

 If you want a Champagne lunch in the hills above Lisbon, then fine, but if you like Champagne lunches and would also like to visit a 16th-century defence tower then that's not going to happen.
 You have limited time off the ship.
 Use it wisely.

 Ready to become a cruise master?
-Browse the very latest deals on cruise itineraries for 2021/2022 with current online Marella Cruises deals, Fred Olsen special offers and savings from sassy Virgin Voyages.
+Browse the very latest promotions on cruise itineraries with current online Marella Cruises deals, Fred Olsen special offers and savings from sassy Virgin Voyages.
 You can also visit our cruise section for even more online discounts form leading cruise providers.